 Our program is dynamic and we offer a great variety of guest speakers to enlighten, entertain, and inspire your creativity.
 Come see what we have to offer!

-The 2022 December and 2023 April, May, and June meetings will be held at the DeStefano Funeral, Celebration, and Reception Centre.
+The in-person meetings will be held at the DeStefano Funeral, Celebration, and Reception Centre.
 The address is 1289 Keith Ross Drive, Oshawa ON L1J 0C7.

 1289 Keith Ross Drive, Oshawa, Ontario L1J 0C7, Canada

 The Durham Trillium Quilters’ Guild will implement COVID-19 protection measures based on government and event location requirements that are in place at the time of in-person events.

 If a masking requirement is not in place, it may still be encouraged by the Officer of Health to wear a mask in public settings.
 DTQG will promote a mask-friendly environment at all meetings and events.
 Although the DTQG will not supply masks to persons, we ask that everyone be kind, considerate, and respectful to one another and the choices that individuals make as to whether to wear a mask or not.

 Due to the nature of our meetings and the fact that we have several members who are either themselves at high risk or who have close family members at high risk for COVID, the DTQG executive respectfully requests that if you are sick you DO NOT ATTEND in-person meetings or events.

 We welcome new members to the Durham Trillium Quilters' Guild.
 The membership fee is $40 for the guild year.
 If joining after the January meeting, the membership fee is reduced to $20 for the remainder of the guild year.
 Please use the button below to be directed to the on-line registration form.
 Applicants are asked to pay their fees via e-transfer using our guild's email account: email@example.com.
 Please ensure you include a note in the e-transfer comment indicating who the membership is for, as this information is not always available from the associated email account.